State school: France

 Schooling in France is mandatory as of age three.
-Primary ecucation takes place in kindergarten (école maternelle) for children from 3 to 6 and (école élémentaire) from 6 to 11.
+Primary education takes place in kindergarten (école maternelle) for children from 3 to 6 and (école élémentaire) from 6 to 11.
 For public schools, both schools building and administrative staff are managed by the borough's (commune) while professors are (Education nationale) civil servants.
 Some children even start earlier at age two in pré-maternelle or garderie class, which is essentially a daycare facility.

 French secondary education is divided into two schools: